eonx-com/standards/readme.md

 You may want to run a full scan while using change detection.
 You can pass the `-f` flag to force a full scan.

     bash vendor/bin/es -f

+### Running a verbose scan

+You may want to run a scan which shows all actions taken and their outcomes.
+You can pass the `-v` flag to force a verbose scan.

+    bash vendor/bin/es -v

 ## Configuration